Rental Assistance

 Q: How long will it take for my application to be processed?

 A: Once your application is submitted, we will review the application to verify it is complete.
-When the application is complete, we will place you on a wait-list (this may take a few weeks to process).
+When the application is complete, we will place you on a wait-list and a letter will be sent to you (this may take a few weeks to process).

 Q: How long does it take to be housed?